Slideshow: Pets and Allergies

-The AKC may look askance, but some specific mixes, called designer dogs, are very popular.
+Some specific mixes, called designer dogs, are very popular.
 One example is the labradoodle.
 This Labrador/poodle mix is said to be a low-dander dog, although the AKC warns that there's no guarantee these dogs will have poodle-like coats.

 Individuals vs. Breeds

 When it comes to being allergenic, a dog's individual features matter more than its breed.
 For example, dogs with dandruff give off more allergens.
 Breeds more likely to have hereditary dandruff problems include cocker spaniels, springer spaniels, basset hounds, West Highland white terriers, dachshunds, Labrador and golden retrievers (shown here), and German shepherds.

 Dust Mites in Dog Domains